 From a young age and with restrictions on budget, I spent a lot of my holidays finding well-priced package deals to European sun destinations.
 When the day came to finally give in to my obsession of seeing Asia, I booked two weeks off work and had my heart set on Vietnam.
 With no one to go with, and no prior knowledge of Asia travel or solo expeditions, I joined a two-week Vietnam tour.
 It was the best decision I ever made.

 A way to mix free time with group camaraderie, I was able to be on the road while breaking in my solo travel boots.
 While everything on a trip is pretty much organised, it is still authentic; a mix of slow travel, local encounters and a dash of comfort here and there.
 Importantly, a tour gives you the chance to learn from others while also having the liberty of free time to test the feeling of independent travel.

 While in Vietnam I had already decided where I would head to next, and returned home and booked a two-week trip to Northern India and the Golden Triangle.

-A way to minimise frustration and maximise on time in a place deemed difficult to travel…
+A small group tour can minimise frustration and maximise on time in a place deemed difficult to travel…

 Just like my reasons for booking India, small group trips can be an essential element to minimising frustrations in countries deemed a little tricky to travel.
 That could be because of the huge culture shock, or a place where solo female travel is a bit more risky, or simply because of the size of the country and making the best use of time.

 Before heading to China on a solo trip four years ago, I really wrestled with the idea of independent travel vs. a group tour.
 I’d heard from many people that outside of the Beijing-Xian-Chengdu-Shanghai route, it is very difficult to travel around China due to the language barrier and overwhelming size of the country.